mariekoorneef/advent-of-code-2020/README.md

 ```

 ### Tests
-Use `pytest` to test the examples given in the problem descriptions.
+I have used `pytest` to test the examples given in the problem descriptions.
 ```sh
 # in the virtualenv
 pip install pytest